Kindergarten program features

 CIRCLE TIME

 Circle time is a special time when the oneness of the class is manifested physically and spiritually.
 The kindergarten teacher leads the circle in activities involving singing, verses of reverence, meditation, play, and movement.
 It strengthens memory, spiritual sense, spatial awareness, and social awareness.
 Along with the teacher, children also learn and perform “Finger Rhymes” – verses enacted using finger movements with a range of complexity.
 It helps children acquire finger dexterity, a much needed skill before they start writing.
+Circle time in Junior KG and Senior KG includes working on pre-academic skills detailed below.

 HOUSEKEEPING